pahuttun/beccy/docs/installation-mac.md

 # Instructions how to install Fuse and required tools for Mac

-These instructions are ment for people with Mac OS.
+These instructions are ment for people with macOS.

 Go with the easy way unless...
 - There is not yet a Mac port for latest version of Fuse
 - And you really really really need a latest version of Fuse

+Instructions have been tested with macOS High Sierra

 ## The easy way: Mac port

-Install the latest version of the Fuse and Fuse utils for Mac OS
+Install the latest version of the Fuse and Fuse utils for macOS
 - [Download application](https://sourceforge.net/projects/fuse-for-macosx/)
 - Unpack the tar
 - Read the README for up-to-date installation instructions